jerryWTMH/yolo2coco/README.md

 # yolo2coco
-If you have run the yolov5 and your dataset is yolo-format, this file could help you create a coco-format json file.
+If you have run the yolov5 and your dataset is yolo(.txt), this file could help you create a coco-format(.json) file.
 The only thing you need to do is download the yolo2coco.py and change the text with '#####' in the file to match your dataset.

 I used yolo2coco.py to get the json file and have successfully run the repositories like: